ilmseeker/Parse-Tree/README.md

-# Pasrse-Tree
+# Parse-Tree
-Create a parse tree
+This repository explains how to create a parse tree for a text expression.
+Also, a Syntax Tree is created.